 Although the Anne Frank House can get very crowded, it is a must see, as well as the Van Gogh Museum.
 The Heineken Experience is a treat for beer lovers!
 The Red Light District is situated in the old town as well.
 The rich nightlife, that mainly takes place in the districts of Leidseplein and Rembrandtplein, offers great entertainment for every other taste.
 In De Pijp, you can turn night into day.
 And if you're looking for trendy cafes, culinary hotspots and unusual delicacies, the Jordaan district should be your cup of tea.

-The world's largest documentary film festival is THE attraction in Amsterdam's autumn.
+The IDFA, the world's largest documentary film festival, is THE attraction in Amsterdam's autumn.
 The independent meeting place for documentary film professionals and audiences impresses with its special diversity and creates a contrast to mass entertainment and media uniformity.
 In the course of the award ceremony, various side competitions will also be presented.
 And in addition to the documentaries, there will often be an opportunity to engage in discussions with the filmmakers.

-- The GVB is responsible for public transport in Amsterdam.
+The small city centre is not the only reason for the popularity of bicycles in Amsterdam.
+There is also as a dense network of beautiful cycle paths running through the city.
+This may be a surprise to you, but if you want to move from one place to another in Amsterdam, there are more options than to use a bicycle!
+There are more options for you: The GVB is responsible for public transport in Amsterdam.
 Apart from the 4 underground lines, it also offers trams, buses and ferry connections - even at night.
 In order to use it, you need an “OV-chipkaart”, the successor of the Strippenkaart.
 A mini questionnaire from GVB will tell you which type of ticket is best for your visit to Amsterdam.